kaizokuv/kaizokuv/README.md

 # Basic intro time let's gooo

 Hi, I'm Kaizoku, kaizo is fine.
 Before you ask me why it sounds japanese, it is.
 Kaizoku is japanese for pirate (no, I'm not a pirate).
 Here you can find my ever growing amount of repos filled with dumb stuff to actual useful stuff.
 I work on python-based applications, but who knows, eventually I might dabble in other languages.
+(I use Arch BTW)

 ## Stuff I've done
 Alot of dumb stuff, some pretty useful like..